kilpkonn/msc-thesis/main.typ

 4. Local items

 As this tactic only depends on the values in scope we don't have to call it every iteration.
-In fact we only call it once before any of the other tactics to populate the lookup table with the values in scope.
+In fact, we only call it once before any of the other tactics to populate the lookup table with the values in scope.

 ==== Tactic "famous types"
 "Famous types" is another rather trivial tactic.